New Beginnings

 Why Is Any Of This Important?

-I personally believe this issue directly impacts the way in which we teach this gospel narrative and that it shapes the way we then see church life, our own identity in Christ, relationships between men and women, relationships in marriage, who we raise our sons and daughters to be, and how these different relationships function in healthy and holistic ways.
+I believe this issue directly influences the way we understand the gospel narrative and how it plays out in the life of the church, our identity in Christ, relationships between men and women, marriage, and how all these dynamics function in healthy, whole, and holy ways.

 Setting Some Framework: Why Genesis 1-3 Is Foundational Theology

-Additionally, the purpose of the book of Genesis is to illustrate God’s relationship to creation and His intention of dwelling with us.
 “The whole purpose of Genesis 1 is to set the ideal human community – a place in which the image of God, or the imitation of God, is actually going to be realised.
 That, of course, gets distorted in Genesis 3 when humans disobey God.
 But the first chapter is outlining the ideal.
-The book of Genesis is therefore a means to a theological end.”
-(Professor C. John Collins) (emphasis mine).
+The book of Genesis is therefore a means to a theological end.” – Professor C. John Collins (emphasis mine)

 What Genesis Says